mui/material-ui/packages/pigment-css-react/README.md

       typography: {
         fontFamily: 'Inter, sans-serif',
       },
-      // ...more keys and values, it's free style!
+      // ...additional keys and values as needed
     },
   },
 );